Mental health is a journey. No one gets left behind.

 About Mental Health Week

-Mental Health Week / Day / Month is celebrated all around Australia, with each state adopting their own theme and holding their own events each year.
+Mental Health Week / Day / Month is celebrated all around Australia, with each state and territory adopting its own theme and holding their own events each year.

-Mental Health Week is run in WA by the Western Australian Association for Mental Health (WAAMH), supported by the Government of Western Australia, Mental Health Commission and Lotterywest.
+Mental Health Week has been coordinated in WA by the Western Australian Association for Mental Health (WAAMH) for more than 50 years, and is supported by the Government of Western Australia, Mental Health Commission and Lotterywest.

 WAAMH is proudly part of Australia's mental health promotion group which plan awareness campaigns around World Mental Health Day.